konstantinavet/project-csec476-group2/README.md

 #### Runtime execution and stage delivery

-When group2.exe was executed, it immediately behaved as a first-stage reverse HTTPS stager.
-The handler received an inbound request from the victim host 212.22.1.50, reported Staging x64 payload (204892 bytes), and then opened a Meterpreter session from 212.22.1.50 back to 212.22.1.3:8082.
-This is the central runtime proof in the dynamic analysis section because it demonstrates the full delivery chain from stage 1 to stage 2.
-The original 7.5 KiB executable is therefore not a full standalone implant.
-Instead, it acts as a stager whose role is to establish the outbound channel, request the next payload component, receive it into memory, and transfer execution to it.
+As soon as group2.exe is run it is operating as the first-stage reverse HTTPS stager.
+The handler gets a request from victim host 212.22.1.50, announces "Staging x64 payload (249948 bytes)", then opens a Meterpreter session from 212.22.1.50 back to 212.22.1.3:8082.
+This is the primary runtime proof presented in the dynamic analysis portion, as it covers the complete stage 1-2 delivery sequence.
+Thus, the initial 7.5 KiB executable is not an implant in itself.
+It is instead a stager, with the goal of initiating the out-bound connection, making the request for the second component of the payload, receiving it into memory and transferring execution.

 ![Successful reverse HTTPS callback.](images/stage_payload.png)

 *Figure 29: Successful reverse HTTPS callback, delivery of the 204,892-byte stage, and creation of the Meterpreter session.*

-The numerical details visible in this sequence are also meaningful.
-The transferred second stage is 204,892 bytes, which is consistent with a reflective Meterpreter DLL rather than ordinary user-facing program logic.
-The same workflow notes that the TLS handshake completed over port 8082 and that the accepted URI checksum was 139, corresponding to the x64 Meterpreter reverse HTTPS stager pattern.
+The numbers seen in this sequence are also very telling.
+The bytes moved in the second stage (249948) suggest a Meterpreter DLL with reflection capabilities as it would not be expected of regular program code intended to be presented to the end user.
+The workflow documentation for this process also state that the TLS handshake was completed over port 8082 and that the accepted URI checksum was 139.
+This corresponds to an x64 Meterpreter reverse HTTPS stager pattern.

 #### Process behavior of group2.exe
-Process monitoring further supports the staged-loader interpretation.
-Inspection in Process Hacker showed that group2.exe remained active after launch and loaded additional runtime components consistent with staged network communication rather than ordinary standalone program behavior.
+Staged-loader interpretation is further verified by observing the process execution.
+After being run, Process Hacker confirmed that group2.exe continued to run, loading more runtime modules expected for staged networking behavior.

 ![Runtime module view of group2.exe, including dynamically loaded networking and TLS-related libraries.](images/processhacker_modules.png)

 *Figure 30: Runtime module view of group2.exe, including dynamically loaded networking and TLS-related libraries.*

-The runtime module view shows that group2.exe loads wininet.dll during execution.
-This is a significant finding because it aligns with the earlier static analysis, where networking capability was inferred from strings and loader structure rather than from a conventional static import profile.
-The same process also loads supporting components such as ws2_32.dll, schannel.dll, sspicli.dll, urlmon.dll, and bcrypt-related libraries, all of which are consistent with web-based and TLS-enabled staging behavior.
-Independent runtime analysis also records LoadLibrary activity for wininet and identifies WININET among the modules loaded by the process.
-Together, these findings support the conclusion that the sample dynamically loads its networking and supporting runtime components as part of its staging routine.
+Looking at the runtime module view, the file group2.exe loaded wininet.dll at runtime.
+This is a notable because this supports our earlier finding of network capability based on string names and the loader structure without static import data.
+Also, related helper libraries such as ws2_32.dll, schannel.dll, sspicli.dll, urlmon.dll, and a variety of bcrypt libraries also are loaded.
+Each of these is in agreement with a web-based staging behavior with TLS enabled.
+Running the sample independently also registered LoadLibrary calls for wininet, and reported WININET as a loaded module for the process.
+Together, this evidence suggests the sample dynamically loaded it networking and supporting runtime libraries as part of the staging process.

 ![Thread activity observed in group2.exe during live execution.](images/processhacker_threads.png)

 *Figure 31: Thread activity observed in group2.exe during live execution.*

-The thread view shows that the process remains active with multiple threads after staging begins.
-In the context of this sample, that is consistent with a handoff from the original stub to downloaded in-memory functionality.
-One thread is shown starting inside group2.exe+0x5000, which matches the fact that execution begins inside the executable itself before the later stage is retrieved and hosted in memory.
-The observed multi-threaded runtime state therefore fits the expected behavior of a staged loader rather than a minimal single-path executabl
+The thread view indicates that after staging occurs, the process continues running with many threads.
+For this sample, this is as expected and would correspond to a handoff from the initial stub to the downloaded in-memory function.
+You see one thread beginning execution at group2.exe+0x5000, which is in line with the process starting with execution within the actual executable prior to the additional stage being downloaded into and hosted in memory.
+Thus, the observed multi-threaded running state would be expected for a staged loader rather than a bare single-path executable.

 ![Memory view of group2.exe, showing a large private RWX region during live execution.](images/processhacker_memory.png)

 *Figure 32: Memory view of group2.exe, showing a large private RWX region during live execution.*

-The memory view provides further support for the staged-loader interpretation.
-A private memory region of approximately 4,096 kB is shown with RWX protection, which is highly unusual for a benign application of this size and consistent with runtime allocation of executable memory for shellcode or downloaded stage content.
-In a staged reverse HTTPS workflow, such a region is a plausible location for the in-memory second-stage payload after network delivery.
-This observation also provides a direct bridge to the later advanced dynamic analysis, where the captured memory image can be examined more closely to validate the contents of this region.
+The memory view also backs up the staged-loader hypothesis.
+An approximately 4096KB region of private memory, having RWX protection is pictured.
+It is uncommon for a benign application to have such a large region, let alone one that is executable in runtime-this is consistent with how an application might have loaded its shellcode, or in our case, a delivered, stage 2 stage, into memory space.
+In an HTTPs-based staged reverse, this would be an excellent place for a network-delivered second stage payload to rest in memory after its retrieval.
+This further opens up a path into the later, more advanced, dynamic analysis where the saved memory image can be inspected directly to confirm the contents of that memory region.

-Runtime analysis records InternetOpenA with a Chrome-like user agent, HttpOpenRequestA, dynamic GetProcAddress resolution, and LoadLibrary activity including wininet.
-The same source also extracts the command-and-control URL components https://212.22.1.3:8082/ and the long staging URI, and recovers HTTP request strings containing GET /DoSaKUGGHJcVXRRffO9-...
-HTTP/1.1.
-These findings fit closely with the live listener evidence and confirm that the executable is using an HTTP-based staging workflow over TLS.
+Runtime analysis logs an InternetOpenA with a chrome-like user agent, HttpOpenRequestA, a dynamic GetProcAddress for loads of different functions, loadlibrary for the wininet module etc. It also extracts the c2 url parts https://212.22.1.3:8082/ and a long staging uri.
+HTTP request strings such as GET /DoSaKUGGHJcVXRRffO9-...
+HTTP/1.1 can be recovered.
+These match up with the live listener analysis and prove that the executable utilizes a TLS-based HTTP workflow.

 #### Registry behavior of group2.exe

-The runtime registry footprint of group2.exe is also consistent with an environment-aware network stager.
-The process opens and queries keys associated with Session Manager, Segment Heap, SafeBoot, SRP\GP\DLL, SAFER\CodeIdentifiers, filesystem policy, AppCompat flags, Explorer shell folders, desktop language settings, locale configuration, and service or Winsock configuration.
-These accesses indicate that the executable inspects execution policy, compatibility state, cache paths, language settings, and networking configuration before or during its staging routine.
+The runtime registry access for group2.exe also aligns with an environment-aware network stager.
+Group2.exe opens and queries registry keys related to Session Manager, Segment Heap, SafeBoot, SRP\GP\DLL, SAFER\CodeIdentifiers, policy for file system operations, compatibilities for executables ( AppCompat flags), Explorer user directories (shell folders, etc.), user desktop language preferences, locale settings, and service configuration / Winsock.
+From these accesses, one can infer that the executable is determining execution policy, its compatibility state (XPSP2, Vista, etc), various cache paths, languages, and network config (among other things) at some point before or during the staging phase.

-The same runtime evidence records queries to several Internet Settings and Internet Explorer security values, including DisableCachingOfSSLPages, BypassHttpNoCacheCheck, BypassSslNoCacheCheck, WarnOnHttpsToHttpRedirect, and DisableSecuritySettingsCheck.
-These checks show specific awareness of how the host handles HTTPS traffic, browser-related security settings, and caching behavior.
-In addition, the process queries ProcessMitigationPolicy, kernel-debugger information, system version, product type, and active computer name, which supports the view that the stager gathers host context and validates execution conditions before or during second-stage retrieval.
+The same evidence of runtime logs query a number of Internet Settings and Internet Explorer's security values, such as DisableCachingOfSSLPages, BypassHttpNoCacheCheck, BypassSslNoCacheCheck, WarnOnHttpsToHttpRedirect and DisableSecuritySettingsCheck.
+These checks suggest an understanding of host behavior concerning HTTPS and security related issues regarding the web browser as well as cache mechanisms.
+Further to these checks, the process retrieves the ProcessMitigationPolicy, information about kernel-debugger, system version, product type, and active computer name.
+This is indicative of an stager collecting host environment information and assessing conditions for second-stage retrieval.

-The process also writes multiple values under HKCU\Software\Microsoft\Windows\CurrentVersion\Internet Settings\ZoneMap, including ProxyBypass, IntranetName, UNCAsIntranet, and AutoDetect.
-These writes are significant because they show that the executable does not merely inspect host settings.
-It actively changes user internet-zone configuration, which is consistent with an effort to shape or simplify the environment through which its web-based staging traffic occurs.
+Also multiple values are wrote in HKCU\Software\Microsoft\Windows\CurrentVersion\Internet Settings\ZoneMap including ProxyBypass, IntranetName, UNCAsIntranet and AutoDetect.
+It is notable that this process wrote to such values as it not only checks host settings but actively modify user internet-zone setup, this would make sense if it is trying to influence and configure the environment in which its web-based staging traffic pass through.

 ![Registry changes recorded after execution of group2.exe.](images/hybridanalysis_regkeys.png)